-5.75 As with other forms of open spaces, private outdoor amenity space can make a positive contribution to the health and wellbeing of residents.
+5.69 As with other forms of open spaces, private outdoor amenity space can make a positive contribution to the health and wellbeing of residents.
 Private gardens also provide a setting for buildings; space for landscaping and growing vegetables; and help to maintain a more natural environment for wildlife and surface water drainage.

-5.76 Private outdoor space is highly valued by many people and an integral part of the quality of life of residents in outer London.
-The pattern of houses and gardens in Hillingdon's metroland and other suburban areas form an important and positive attribute of the borough's residential character and quality.
-The Council considers higher standards of private amenity space should be possible in the borough, exceeding the requirements of the London Housing SPG.
+5.70 Private outdoor space is highly valued by many people and an integral part of the quality of life of residents in outer London.
+The pattern of houses and gardens in Hillingdon's 'metroland' and other suburban areas form an important and positive attribute of the Borough's residential character and quality.
+The Council considers higher standards of private amenity space should be possible in the Borough, exceeding the requirements of the London Housing SPG.

-Dwellings on upper floors should all have access to a private balcony 5.77 or terrace.
+5.71 Dwellings on upper floors should all have access to a private balcony or terrace, where this is consistent with the overall design of the building.
 Houses and ground floor flats should have private gardens.
-The Council is keen to improve the quality of housing in the borough and therefore communal provision of private outdoor space is generally not supported unless there are strong planning reasons and the proposed scheme is of high quality with clear planning merits.
+The Council is keen to improve the quality of housing in the Borough and therefore communal provision of private outdoor space is generally not supported unless there are strong planning reasons and the proposed scheme is of high quality with clear planning merits.

-Roof gardens should only be considered where balconies are not 5.78 achievable.
+5.72 Roof gardens should only be considered where balconies are not achievable.
 High quality design should aim to resolve any potential conflicts between creating green roofs, providing renewable energy and supplying amenity space on roofs for residents.
-Table 2 sets out the Councils minimum 60 private amenity space requirements which must be met or exceeded in all development proposals.
+Table 5.2 sets out the Council's minimum private amenity space requirements which must be met or exceeded in all development proposals.